AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 <hr>

-**Edit** ({%- include date.html date="2021-03-12" -%}): Tailwind is not completely devoid of any semantics.
+**Edit** ({%- include date.html date: "2021-03-12" -%}): Tailwind is not completely devoid of any semantics.
 It just has *its own kind* of semantics.
 However, I would argue that it's always better to be able to name your sub-components, even at the most atomic level.
 Naming things is hard, but my point is that this difficulty is not something to shy away from: It's a good thing.
 It forces you to think about what you're building and to give your markup semantics that is otherwise not there.
 That said, Semantic CSS does have its own drawbacks.
 If you don't have consistent naming standards, everyone on your team may come up with their own creative variation of BEM.

 ### 7. Tailwind Makes It Difficult to Tweak Styles in Dev Tools